 "Our software is ready to ship -- all we require is that the schools wishing the software write and let us know they want it."
-Giving away their products may be unusual for most companies, but not for Silicon Valley The company has stressed helping Systems. people outside the high-tech world.
-"Our interface is community," Schulhof the stresses.
+Giving away their products may be unusual for most companies, but not for Silicon Valley Systems.
+The company has stressed helping people outside the high-tech world. community," interface isthe Schulhof stresses.
 "We want to share our enthusiasm and knowledge of the computer world of 'tomorrow' with the kids of today."